 Communication and close collaboration with the Foundation staff is encouraged to quickly develop and commercialize promising disease interventions.
 Communication to firstname.lastname@example.org is the most efficient mechanism to initiate this conversation.

 Project progress on CRDF-funded projects is made available to the broader research community through the website citrusrdf.org.
-All projects supported by CRDF are required to submit a Progress Report at the end of each quarter during the life of the project and a final report that summarizes the entire project accomplishment, all of which are outlined at the link Progress Report Submission.
+All projects supported by CRDF are required to submit a Progress Report at the end of each quarter during the life of the project and a final report that summarizes the entire project accomplishment, all of which are outlined below.

 Any questions on reporting requirements should be emailed to email@example.com.